 Regarding subsequent nominations, the Board would solicit nominations as described in the preceding paragraph.
 Nominees would have the opportunity to provide the Board a short background statement outlining their qualifications and desire to serve on the Board.
 They must domestically ship and/or import 15 million board feet or more of softwood lumber per fiscal year.
-Entities that are both a domestic manufacturer and an importer could seek nomination to the Board and vote in the nomination process described below as either a domestic manufacturer or an importer. but not both.
+Entities that are both a domestic manufacturer and an importer could seek nomination to the Board and vote in the nomination process described below depending on whether the majority of their business is domestic manufacturing or imports.
 Such nominees who domestically manufacture the majority of their softwood lumber could seek nomination and vote as a domestic manufacturer, and such nominees who import the majority of their softwood lumber could seek nomination and vote as an importer.